 - You’ll practice writing your name every day at home and at school using correct kindergarten letter formation and good pencil grip.
 Soon it will be automatic: You won’t even have to think about it… and you’ll be an expert!

-To become a name writing expert, we think, focus, use good pencil grip, and learn to form our letters correctly.
+To become a name writing expert, we think, focus, use good pencil grip, and learn to form our letters efficiently.

 An efficient handwriting grip supports the writing process and happy, high-achieving kindergarten writers who love to write and illustrate their own published books!